qualiaMachine/ML_with_Amazon_SageMaker/episodes/Data-storage-setting-up-S3.md

 - Select the bucket, click **Actions > Delete**.
 - Type the bucket name to confirm deletion.

+***Please complete option 2 following this workshop***.
 Deleting the bucket stops all costs associated with storage, requests, and data transfer.

 ::::::::::::::::::::::::::::::::::::: keypoints